Rhapsody Of The Seas accidents and incidents

 When they found and brought him to the shore, he was in the water for ~30 min, and already not breathing.
 A local fireman tried CPR, but unsuccessfully.
 The man was pronounced dead at the Juneau’s Bartlett Regional Hospital.
 The other of the kayaking group were treated for mild hypothermia.

 |10 February 2009||Other Incidents|

-On February 10, 2009, passengers were forced to disembark at a buoy in Sydney Harbor (Australia) instead at the pier.
-The reason for this inconvenience was that all berths were used.
-The ship anchored at a harbor buoy and passengers were taken to land via small boats.
+On February 10, 2009, passengers were forced to disembark at a buoy in Sydney Harbor (Australia) instead of at the pier.
+The reason for this inconvenience was that all of the berths were used.
+The ship anchored at a harbour buoy and passengers were taken to land via small boats.

 |June 2008||Sea Pollution|

-On June 10, 2008, the shipowner Royal Caribbean was found guilty for pollution, braking the US law and discharging ~20,000 gallons (~75,000 L) of the ship’s greywater into the waters of Chatham Strait (Alaska).
-Report said crew mistakenly discharged wastewater from all cabin sinks and showers.
+On June 10, 2008, the shipowner Royal Caribbean was found guilty for pollution, breaking the US law and discharging ~20,000 gallons (~75,000 L) of the ship’s greywater into the waters of Chatham Strait (Alaska).
+The report said crew mistakenly discharged wastewater from all cabin sinks and showers.
 The incident was discovered a week later.